Buffyxo/WebServerCpp/README.md

 # WebServerCpp
-A web server written in c++ that servers static files.
+A simple web server written in C++ that serves static files.
+This project was created as a learning exercise to deepen my understanding of C++, low-level networking, and deploying applications using C++.